raspberrypilearning/getting-started-with-git/en/step_4.md

 	![icons](images/git-icons.png)

-1. Although you can use the graphical version of the GitHub app, if you want to follow the rest of the [worksheet](worksheet.md), then you should use the **Git shell** app, which is a command line interface (CLI), to use Git.
+1. You can use the graphical version of the GitHub app, but if you want to follow the rest of the [worksheet](worksheet.md), you should use the **Git shell** app, which is a command line interface (CLI), to use Git.
 This way, you'll feel comfortable working on other operating systems, and you will also learn a little Bash (Bourne-again shell).

 	![github-shell](images/github-shell.png)